LazoCoder/Pokemon-Terminal/README.md

-    pokemon extra                  -   List all the Pokemon from the 'Extra' folder. pokemon random                 -   Change the terminal background to a random Pokemon. pokemon random-kanto           -   Change the terminal background to a random Pokemon from the specified region. pokemon ?                      -   Identify the current Pokemon in the terminal. pokemon _pikachu               -   Change the wallpaper to the specified Pokemon. pokemon _random                -   Change the wallpaper to a random Pokemon. pokemon _random-kanto          -   Change the wallpaper to a random Pokemon from the specified region. pokemon _?                     -   Identify the current Pokemon in the wallpaper. pokemon slideshow [time]       -   Iterate through each Pokemon.
+    pokemon extra                  -   List all the Pokemon from the 'Extra' folder. pokemon random                 -   Change the terminal background to a random Pokemon. pokemon random-kanto           -   Change the terminal background to a random Pokemon from the specified region. pokemon slideshow [time]       -   Iterate through each Pokemon.
 Optional time (in seconds) between Pokemon. pokemon slideshow-kanto [time] -   Iterate through each Pokemon in the specified region.
-Optional time (in seconds) between Pokemon. pokemon slideshow              -   Iterate through each Pokemon. pokemon slideshow-kanto        -   Iterate through each Pokemon in the specified region. pokemon clear                  -   Clear the Pokemon in the terminal. pokemon help                   -   Display this menu.
+Optional time (in seconds) between Pokemon. pokemon clear                  -   Clear the Pokemon in the terminal. pokemon help                   -   Display this menu.

+Wallpaper Parameters:
+    pokemon _pikachu               -   Change the wallpaper to the specified Pokemon. pokemon _random                -   Change the wallpaper to a random Pokemon. pokemon _random-kanto          -   Change the wallpaper to a random Pokemon from the specified region.

 ```